 OPDC's draft Local Plan

 OPDC carried out the first consultation on the draft Local Plan and its supporting evidence base documents between 4 February and 31 March 2016.
 The responses to the draft Local Plan have informed the production of the revised draft of the Local Plan.
-Consultation on the revised draft Local Plan opens on Thursday 29 June 2017 until midnight on 11 September 2017.
+The public consultation on the revised draft Local Plan and associated documents runs from 29 June until midnight on 11 September 2017.

 Timetable for production